Medicinal cannabis

 Can I drive after using medicinal cannabis?

-Do not drive or operate machinery while using medicinal cannabis that has THC.
-THC will impact your driving and can increase your risk of having a car accident.
+Do not drive or operate machinery while using medicinal cannabis that contains THC.
+THC will impact your ability to drive and can increase your risk of having a car accident.
 This risk can last for up to 8 hours after taking oral THC products.

-Driving when tired or drowsy means you can’t concentrate properly on your driving and respond as quickly and safely as you should.
+Driving when tired or drowsy means you can't concentrate properly on your driving.
+You may have trouble responding as quickly and as safely as you should.
 Drowsy driving causes many road crashes.

 Can I grow my own medicinal cannabis?

-Growing cannabis for your own use (including if you have a prescription) is illegal except in the Australian Capital Territory (ACT).
-In some states, you will face a fine or prison sentence if you are caught:
+Growing cannabis for your own use is illegal except in the Australian Capital Territory (ACT).
+This includes if you have a prescription.
+In most states, you will face a fine or prison sentence if you are caught:

 - growing cannabis